mganjoo/alisha-and-milind-wedding/README.md

 never in CI or test environments.

 - `DISABLE_FULL_SITE`: When set to `"1"`, builds only the Save the Date page (instead of the full site).
+- `DISABLE_DEMO_PAGES`: When set to `"1"`, disables building any demo pages in `pages-demo/`.
+- `GATSBY_SAVE_THE_DATE_REDIRECT`: When set to `"1"`, redirects to / after submitting save the date form.
+- `GA_TRACKING_ID`: Tracking code for Google Analytics.
+  If unset, the website will build, but no analytics will be logged.
+It is better to set this on Netlify than in this repo.
+- `GATSBY_GA_BRANCH`: Corresponds to the "branch name" to use for Google Analytics.
+Only relevant if `GA_TRACKING_ID` is set.
 - `GATSBY_USE_PROD_FIREBASE`: When set to `"1"`, uses the environment variables `GATSBY_PROD_FIREBASE_*` to configure Firebase instead of the `GATSBY_FIREBASE_*` variables listed in [Getting Started](#getting-started).